MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagoriginalauthorname-canonical-property.md

 ## Remarks

 These properties are examples of the address properties for the author of a message.
-At first submission of the message, the client application should set these properties to the value of **PR_SENDER_NAME** ( [PidTagSenderName](pidtagsendername-canonical-property.md)).
+At first submission of the message, the client application should set these properties to the value of **PR_SENDER_NAME** ([PidTagSenderName](pidtagsendername-canonical-property.md)).
 It is never changed when the message is forwarded or replied to.

 The original author properties allow for preservation of information from outside the local messaging domain.
 When a message arrives from another messaging domain, such as from the Internet, these properties provide a way to ensure that original information is not lost.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)